 When we moved to Calgary, they were the only people we knew and they would always make room for us at Thanksgiving (and any other friends or family that were in need of good company and a fantastic holiday meal.)
-And Aunt Joan always made this amazing Turnip and Apple Casserole, which I have lightened up to 3 WW points on the blue plan and turned into a healthy turnip recipe!
+Aunt Joan always made this amazing Turnip and Apple Casserole, which I have lightened up and turned into a healthy turnip recipe.
+It's the perfect side dish for your holiday turkey dinner!

 Jump to: